xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 #### Who Should Read This Document

-While this document is primarily targeted at developers of Vulkan applications, drivers and layers, the information contained in it could be useful to any developer.
+While this document is primarily targeted at developers of Vulkan applications, drivers and layers, the information contained in it could be useful to anyone wanting a better understanding of the Vulkan runtime.

 #### The Loader